kartikcoder18/books-nextjs/README.md

 The website is built using Next.js 13, which is a popular React-based framework known for its performance, ease-of-use, and flexibility.
 For the content management system (CMS), I chose Contentful, which provides a headless CMS solution that enables me to manage the book data, including metadata and images, in a centralized location.

+I chose to use TypeScript and Zod for this project to ensure that my code is type-safe and my API calls are validated against the data schema in my CMS.
+This combination provides an additional layer of safety and makes it easier to catch issues early on.
+By using TypeScript and Zod together, I can be confident that my code is robust and reliable, even as I continue to make changes to my content model.

 Using these tools, I was able to build a responsive and dynamic website that allows me to easily add new books, update existing ones, and showcase my book collection in an organized and visually appealing way.

 ## Screenshots